It's simple, if we can't reach you, we can't alert you! Click on the banner below to register

 Recommended action: Access other mediums regarding the specific threat; monitor local TV or radio stations for more information and guidance.

 Warning Siren Test

 Spartanburg County 911 conducts monthly tests of County warning sirens.
-On the first Saturday of each month, the outdoor warning sirens are briefly activated at 1:00 noon.
+On the first Saturday of each month, the outdoor warning sirens are briefly activated at 1:00pm.
 This program is designed to maintain a reliable warning system.
 In the event of bad weather, the test may be cancelled to avoid confusion.
 If a siren is not operating in your area, please contact the Spartanburg County Office of Fire Marshal at 864-595-5335.

 COMMUNICATION IS KEY

 Make sure everyone in your household can communicate during times of emergency or disaster.

 The way emergency information is sent out in your community may not work for everyone.
 If you don't speak English well, or if you use an assistive device to speak or hear, make a plan now.
 Make sure you can get and give information in an emergency or disaster.

 Communities may give information by television or radio, by automated phone call, text messages, email, or by sounding outdoor warning sirens.
 Police or fire may use loudspeakers to give information as the drive through the streets.
 Responders or volunteers may go door-to-door to talk to people directly.